MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/questions/create-xcarchive.md

 ## For Xamarin 3 and earlier

 The Xamarin 3.x Visual Studio extension does not provide a mechanism to produce `.xcarchive` archives.
-That said, the logic used to create `.xcarchive` archives in Xamarin Studio on Mac [is described here](https://bugzilla.xamarin.com/show_bug.cgi?id=35#c5), so you could probably create your own `.xcarchive` by hand if you wished.

 But it's worth noting that you don't need a `.xcarchive` to submit to the App Store.
 You can submit an IPA file as long as it's signed with an App Store Distribution Profile (not an Ad Hoc Distribution Profile).